IvanVanco/Time-Series-Analysis/README.md

 ## 10.  **Machine learning models**

-In this last few chapters i presented few most commonly used statistical models for forecasting univariate time series data.
+In this last few sections i presented few most commonly used statistical models for forecasting univariate time series data.
 There are also machine learning models.
 This problem topic is relatively new for machine learning algorithms, but recently they are gaining in popularity in almost every field aspect, and they are very good competitors to our traditional models.
 I will demonstrate two types of models.